 Recently, as part of some of the work for porting the Fab 40 to the new SharePoint 2013 App Model, we needed to expand some of the user information for the currently logged in user.
 Sounded simple at first, since I assumed the OData REST query to the SharePoint list would return the information.
 Unfortunately, it was not that easy, and the whole SharePoint 2013 OData implementation still seems a bit opaque to me at this point.
 Since it is still clear as mud for me, here’s my attempt an an explanation of the $expand query option, and some of the challenges I ran into when using it with SharePoint 2013.

-Microsoft Flow has been available for over a year as part of the Office 365 “ecosystem” of applications.
+Microsoft Flow has been available for over a year as part of the Microsoft 365 “ecosystem” of applications.
 It is an online workflow service that can automate workflows across a multitude of apps and services.
 Common uses of Flow include notifications, copying files, collecting data, and automating approvals.
 One interesting aspect of Flow is that it caters to both power users and developers.

 Like others, I had seen multiple “cute little demos” that seemed pretty cool, but I was skeptical that I could leverage it for a “real world” business problem without a big investment of time.
 As the old saying goes, I wasn’t sure “the juice was worth the squeeze” – but I was wrong.

 I decided to try and use Flow for a task that I encounter on a regular basis and I was pleasantly surprised at how easy it was to create something that really saves time and provides business value.
 I’m providing a blog on my experience to encourage other “doubters” to give Flow a try.

 We recently had a client who was ready to streamline the security of their SharePoint Online site and change it from ‘Everyone’ access to groups of people with more specific access.
 Our recommendation to them was to use Azure AD groups so that the groups would be global and could be both centrally managed and used across site collections.